Nilando/sandpit/README.md

         })
     });
 ```
+<a name="toc-safepoints"></a>
 ## Safepoints
 Safepoints are specific points during program execution where the program can safely pause to allow the garbage collector or other runtime system tasks (like thread suspension) to occur without corrupting the program’s state.
-At a safepoint, all threads in a program are either stopped or synchronized, ensuring that memory management tasks like garbage collection can be performed without the risk of the program altering the state of memory during the process.
-Safepoints are strategically placed, often at the beginning or end of method calls, loops, or certain instructions, to minimize performance impact while ensuring the program can be paused safely when needed.

 In Sandpit, memory cannot be freed while a mutation is happening.
 The mutators will recieve a signal from the GC letting the user know that memory is ready to be freed, and that the mutation should exit.
 ```rust